Home » Travel » Hahn Family Wines: Discovering the Secrets of the Santa Lucia Highlands

 Our tour of the winery started with an ATV (all-terrain vehicle) ride.
 It was fun to traverse the backroads of the vineyard in this mode of transportation.
 You will hit some bumps along the way, however, or lose your cap if you don’t hang onto it.
 The winery is set against a hill above the bench that divides the agricultural farmlands from the vineyards.
 The views of the Salinas Valley floor were exquisite from our highest vantage point.

 From the vista overlooking the valley with the Pinnacles Monument in the distance, we enjoyed a sampling of the Lucienne wines from the 2013 vintage.
 The wine was paired with yummy tapas prepared by Hahn’s executive chef, Dyer Foster.
-After tasting the pinot noir from four different vineyards – Lone Oak, Smith, Hook and Doctor’s Vineyards – a favorite was the Lone Oak because at this point in time, it’s the softest and mellowest of the four.
-It is medium-bodied with silky textures and bright cola and cherry flavors.
-The Smith Pinot Noir expressed more peppers with the cherries, while the Hook was mellower.
+After tasting the pinot noir from four different vineyards – Lone Oak, Smith, Hook, and Doctor’s Vineyards – a favorite was the Lone Oak because at this point in time, it’s the softest and mellowest of the four, a medium-bodied wine with silky textures and bright cola and cherry flavors.
+The Smith Pinot Noir expressed more pepper with the cherries, while the Hook was mellower.
 Doctor’s is probably the biggest and richest wine of the four.

 Following the Lucienne tasting, we ventured to the tasting room, which also has magnificent views of the valley.
 Sitting on the deck overlooking the winery is a real treat.
 It definitely enhances your wine tasting experience, giving you the true flavor of the Santa Lucia Highlands.